Out on Film

-Out on Film, Georgia's gay film festival in Atlanta, was established in 1987 and is one of the oldest gay film festivals in the United States devoted to the lesbian, gay, bisexual, and transgender community.
-The festival is now held in Midtown Atlanta in late September and early October to coincide with LGBT History Month and Atlanta Pride.
+Out On Film, Georgia's gay film festival in Atlanta, was established in 1987 and is one of the oldest and most acclaimed LGBTQIA+ film festivals in the United States devoted to the lesbian, gay, bisexual, and transgender community.
+The festival is now held in Midtown Atlanta in late September and early October.
 Additional screenings and events are held throughout the year.

-Out on Film is a non-profit all-gay and lesbian operated 501(c)(3) organization.
+Out On Film is a non-profit all-gay and lesbian operated 501(c)(3) organization.
 Programming includes films by, for and about the LGBT community.

 Films

-Out on Film programming is based on invitations to film makers to submit films for consideration.
+Out On Film programming is based on invitations to film makers to submit films for consideration.
 Annual submissions by, about, or of interest to the LGBT community are accepted for consideration, including dramas, comedies, foreign films, and shorts.
 In 2009 two films premiered at the festival, Rivers Wash Over Me and A Cross Burning at Willacoochee.
 In 2010, among the more than 50 films, the festival hosted the world premieres of Quentin Crisp: Final Encore, and Fishnet.
 In 2011 3 films had their premier.